patelaryan7751/project_assessment-/README.md

 # project_assessment-
-Member Fork this repo and Pull request any past project you have made
+Members Fork this repo and Pull request any past project you have made